lalitroshankhede/Digital_Clock/README.md

 # The time updates in real-time.
 # Close the window to exit the application.

-## Contributing
-Contributions are welcome!
-If you find a bug or have an enhancement in mind, feel free to open an issue or create a pull request.

 ## Fork the project.
 # Create your feature branch: git checkout -b feature/your-feature.